 Given below the detailed syllabus of ICSE Class 10 Chemistry along with the practical syllabus mentioned in it.
 Students can download ICSE Syllabus for Class 10 PDF by clicking on the link below.

 Chemistry exam pattern for ICSE Class 10 will give an overview of the exact question paper pattern and marks distribution.
 It will help students to understand the essential topics that need to be prepared effectively.
 Students should go through the exam pattern before starting their preparation.

-There is one paper of two hours duration of 80 marks and Internal Assessment of practical work carrying 20 marks.
-The paper is divided into two sections: Section I (40 marks) and Section II (40 marks).
+There is one paper of 2 hours duration of 80 marks and Internal Assessment of practical work carrying 20 marks.
+The paper is divided into two sections: Section I (40 marks) and Section B (40 marks).
 Section I (compulsory) contains short answer questions on the entire syllabus.
 Section II contains six questions.
-You are required to answer any four of these six questions.
+Students are required to answer any four of these six questions.

 - Atomic size

 - Ionisation potential

 - Electron affinity

 (ii) Periodicity on the basis of atomic number for elements.